Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 Retrospective meetings can be held at various stages during the project:

-• To review a specific problematic scenario
+• Review specific problematic scenarios

-Agile Retrospective Steps
+Agile Retrospective Meeting Steps

 agile-retrospective-steps

-• Set Stage – Organize meeting – Involves setting up of the meeting by the facilitator (PM., scrum master, etc.) and sending a meeting invitation to all the required team members and stakeholders.
+• Set Stage – Organize meeting: Involves setting up of the meeting by the facilitator (PM., scrum master, etc.) and sending a meeting invitation to all the required team members and stakeholders.

-• Gather Data – Once the meeting starts, gather all the ideas, opinions, concerns that the team members might have.
+• Gather Data – Once the meeting starts, gather all the ideas, opinions, and concerns that the team members might have.
 This can be done via various agile retrospective activities like Start, Stop, and Continue, Paint Me picture etc.

-• Generate Insights – After the data is gathered, meaningful analytics have to be identified and patterns have to be created.
+• Generate Insights – After the data is gathered, meaningful analytics has to be identified and patterns have to be created.
 The idea is to identify trends and resolve them.
-E.g. if the team members are unhappy about the long daily stand-ups then we have to figure out what is causing this.
+E.g. if the team members are unhappy with the long daily stand-ups then we have to figure out what is causing this.
 It could be unrelated discussions, the tardiness of the team members, unrealistic time set up that does not accommodate the number of updates, etc.

 • Create Actions – Once the underlying issues are identified, create action points to resolve them.
 Action points should be assigned to an accountable person(s) who will be responsible to resolve it by the decided due date.